PEO, PO & PSO

 PROGRAMME EDUCATIONAL OBJECTIVES (PEO)

-PEO3: Work successfully in collaborative and multidisciplinary environments upholding professional and ethical values.
+PEO3 : Work successfully in collaborative and multidisciplinary environments upholding professional and ethical values or pursue higher studies or research.

 PO1: Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.